-Seniority-Is based on an employee's time in grade (hire date as a police officer for the city).
-If two or more employees are hired as police officers on the same date, order of selection will be utilized to determine seniority.
+Seniority-is based on an employee's issued badge number.
+If two or more employees are hired as police officers on the same date and complete their training periods in the same amount of time the order of selection in the hiring process will be utilized to determine seniority in assigning of badge numbers.
 ADA number will generally be used to determine order of selection.